 One of the members shall be the Mayor during his or her tenure as Mayor.
 His or her term on the Park Commission shall continue as long as he or she holds the office of Mayor.

-Two of the members shall be members of the Common Council who shall be appointed for a term of one year.
-If their tenure as Alderpersons ends before the expiration of their term on the Park Commission, then their Park Commission position for the unexpired term shall be filled by appointment of another Council member for the remainder of said term.
+One member shall be an Alderperson appointed for a term of one year.
+If their tenure as an Alderperson ends before the expiration of their term on the Park Commission, then their Park Commission position for the unexpired term shall be filled by appointment of another Council member for the remainder of said term.

-Three members at large who shall each be appointed for a term of three years.
+The remaining members shall be at large and each shall be appointed for a term of three years.

 Associate members.
-The President of the Park Commission may, with the approval of a majority of regular members present, appoint associate members to the Commission.
+To acknowledge additional persons' contributions towards City parks, the President of the Park Commission may, with the approval of a majority of regular members present, appoint associate members to the Commission.
 Associate members shall be residents of the Lodi School District.
-Associate members may participate in debate but may not vote on matters before the Commission.
+Associate members have partial rights and privileges.
+These members may participate in debate but shall neither vote on matters before the Commission nor be counted towards the quorum of Commission members.

 Powers and duties.
 The Park Commission shall have the powers and duties specified in § 27.08, Wis.
 Stats., and in Chapters 248 and 307 of this Code and other City ordinances.
 It shall be responsible for the management, control, improvement and care of all public parks and parkways within the City of Lodi.
 It shall also be responsible for the planting and maintenance of all trees and shrubbery in the street areas, parkways and tree lanes in the City.